From idea to live product

 What I Built

-An interactive, 16-step setup wizard that walks non-technical professionals through building a personalized AI assistant with Claude Code.
+An interactive 16-step setup wizard that walks non-technical professionals through building a personalized AI assistant with Claude Code.
 Live at launchready.ai/build.

-• Platform toggle (Mac/Windows) with conditional instructions
+• Platform toggle (Mac or Windows) with conditional instructions.

 • Save and resume via localStorage.
 Close the tab, come back later, pick up where you left off.